The Hague: Early history

 Little is known about the origin of The Hague.
 There are no contemporary documents describing it, and later sources are often of dubious reliability.
 What is certain is that The Hague was founded by the last counts of the House of Holland.
 Floris IV already owned two residences in the area, but presumably purchased a third court situated by the present-day Hofvijver in 1229, previously owned by a woman called Meilendis.
 Presumably, Floris IV intended to rebuild the court into a large castle, but he died in a tournament in 1234, before anything was built.
 His son and successor William II lived in the court, and after he was elected King of the Romans in 1248, he promptly returned to The Hague, and had builders turn the court into a "royal palace" (regale palacium), which would later be called the Binnenhof ("Inner Court").
 He died in 1256 before this palace was completed, but parts of it were finished during the reign of his son Floris V, of which the Ridderzaal ("Knights' Hall"), still intact, is the most prominent.
 It is still used for political events, such as the annual speech from the throne by the Dutch monarch.
-From the 13th century onward, the counts of Holland used The Hague as their administrative center and residence when in Holland.
+From the 13th century onward, the counts of Holland used The Hague as their administrative centre and residence when in Holland.